2026 model brief

 Where ChatGPT is strongest

 OpenAI is still the safest generalist default if you want breadth, and GPT-5.5 materially strengthens that default.
-It posts a large Terminal-Bench 2.0 lead, improves OSWorld, BrowseComp, GDPval, and long-context scores over GPT-5.4, and is explicitly aimed at messy, multi-part work across code, research, spreadsheets, documents, and software interfaces.
+It posts the strongest OpenAI-side signal for terminal work, computer use, search, knowledge work, and long-horizon tool use over GPT-5.4, and it is aimed at messy, multi-part work across code, research, spreadsheets, documents, and software interfaces.

 That breadth is what makes OpenAI hard to displace.
 Even when another vendor is stronger on one narrow task, OpenAI often wins on total product completeness.
 If you need one ecosystem that can support chat experiences, APIs, coding workflows, search-grounded tasks, computer use, and tool execution, it still makes the most coherent all-around case.